Julia-Wagner/PyChef/README.md

 - Connect the project to a real database instead of the worksheets.
 - Give the users the possibility to edit a recipe.
 I thought about adding that but decided not to as it is not necessary for the scope of this project.
 I do not think I could implement this with a good user experience without having the possibility of clicking and using arrow controls to navigate the information to edit.
-- Make the recipe downloadable and converting it to a PDF file.
+- Make the recipe downloadable and convert it to a PDF file.
 After doing some research, I think it should be possible to convert a recipe to a PDF file the user can download.
 However, that is a project for the future and no necessary feature for this project.

+## **Data Model**

-## **Classes**
+### **Classes**

 I decided to use object-oriented programming and only use classes and methods in my code.
 Here is a brief overview of my classes and methods.